 Aunty Schola walked into her bedroom in anger with Izebe.
 She came out with her wax wrapper tied across her chest, carrying Izebe on her right waist.
 She walked to the living room with her face squeezed.

-Na here, you can relax and go baff mek you sleep.
-Efe, join me for my room until my husband return.
+Na here !
+You can relax and go baff mek you sleep.
+Efe go join me for my room until my husband return.
 Aunty Schola dropped Izebe down, walked out of the room and closed the door.